-Normally supervision will be provided by a social worker with a Master of Social Work degree from an accredited university program.
+Normally supervision will be provided by a Social Worker with a Master of Social Work degree from an accredited university program.
 The Practicum Supervisor should have demonstrated knowledge, skill, and experience in the social work practice area that is being used for the practicum experience.
 This is of obvious importance in facilitating and promoting a productive learning experience.
 As a consequence, the Practicum Supervisor must have at least two years' social work practice experience.
 Practicum Supervisors should carry liability insurance or demonstrate that their agency or organization is able to provide coverage in the case of any litigation.
 In some instances, students may be supervised by a person with a post-graduate degree in a related discipline, such as Psychology or Nursing.
-In these cases it is expected that the Practicum Supervisor will have a clear understanding of social work and its professional application.
-The student's Academic Supervisor is also expected to play a more direct role when a non-social worker is providing the practicum supervision.
+In these cases, it is expected that the Practicum Supervisor will have a clear understanding of Social Work and its professional application.
+The student's Academic Supervisor is also expected to play a more direct role when a non-Social Worker is providing the practicum supervision.
 This will ensure that social work ethics, standards and expectations are met.
+When an MSW practicum student is being supervised by a non-MSW qualified supervisor, the student's academic supervisor is also responsible for regular consultation or arranging for an MSW qualified consultant.
+The consultant will not be part of the supervisory committee, but must be mentioned on the supervisory committee approval form.